Makeshift/Marauder/Readme.md

 ```bash
 docker-compose up -d ; docker-compose logs -f
 ```
-I advise the above command as it will disconnect you from the containers after it finishes building the containers, but still allow you to follow logs to watch for errors. `Ctrl+C` will not kill the running containers, just kill the log follow.
+I advise the above command as it will disconnect you from the containers after it finishes building them, but still allows you to follow logs to watch for errors. `Ctrl+C` will not kill the running containers, just kill the log follow.

 In case of a problem, you can run
 ```bash